 One business dream tip – I create folders on my computer (under “clients”) and in the rolling cart file folders that contain the name(s) of any dream companies or contests I have submitted to and have actually had some of those turn into opportunities!

 Trying new materials, letting go of perfection or expected outcomes and relaxing were part of the playtime I fit in.
 It can serve as a warm-up before other projects or tedious business chores.
 Allowing yourself to let go and dream can have huge benefits.

-This course was offered for free to support artists and designers in a concrete way during the pandemic as so many were affected by lost or delayed projects, shows and art sales.
+This course was offered for free during the pandemic in 2020 to support artists and designers in a concrete way during the pandemic as so many were affected by lost or delayed projects, shows and art sales.
 The course is meant to help you strategize about your creative business in new ways, helping you clarify dreams, add multiple income streams and build a plan for moving forward.
 It was so generous of Lilla Rogers and Beth Kempton to offer this self-paced course and the companion private Facebook group to share and connect with artists and designers from all over the world.
-I admit I have only tapped the surface of all they offer but have benefitted from lots of dreaming and thinking about my “creative joy.”
+I admit I have only tapped the surface of all they offer but have benefited from lots of dreaming and thinking about my “creative joy.”
 Being in this head space directly impacted my creating the “Creativity During a Pandemic” drawing I present in this post.
 I was able to download the content (playbooks and videos) to work at my own pace over the next few months.
-NOTE: this course is now being offered at half-price instead of free.
-Quite a bargain even at full price.
+NOTE: this course is no longer free but it is quite a bargain even at full price.
 I have seen MANY other artists vouch for how career-changing this course was for them.

 Travel, Write, Draw

 I had so much fun watching Meagan Morrison of Travel, Write Draw offer a free Paint Challenge and live lessons using images from her exotic travels for reference.
 We “went” to Rome and Marrakech in the two sessions I participated in.

 White Buffalo Studio/Leslie Kenehan